MarcoLoPinto/MarcoLoPinto/README.md

 - **CyberChallenge.IT**: Admitted to the Italy's National Cybersecurity Training Program for university and high school students, organized by the Cybersecurity National Lab, after successfully passing two entrance examinations.
 - 🚧 Works in Progress... 🚧

+## 📄 Published Papers

+🚧 Works in Progress... 🚧

 ## 🛠️ Projects

 🚧 Works in Progress... 🚧